Content Writing

 4

 Adapt the executive's thought leadership themes for other team members to share from their own profiles.
 Different voices, complementary angles, broader reach.
+The posts stay aligned with the strategy but shift tone to fit individual contributors.

 Prompt